tonytw1/squirrel-detector/README.md

 Note how we have to disable CUDA to prevent the training and evaluation processes competing for the GPU.

 This fails.
-Could be a TensorFlow 2.5 incompatibility
+Could be a TensorFlow 2.5 incompatibility.
 ```
 INFO:tensorflow:Performing evaluation on 76 images.
 I0527 09:17:59.674201 139992811644736 coco_evaluation.py:293] Performing evaluation on 76 images.